A time- and space-optimal algorithm for the many-visits TSP: Introduction

 The algorithm of Cosmadakis and Papadimitriou is, to date, the fastest solution to MV-TSP.\footnote{It may seem that a linear dependence on the length $k$ of the tour is necessary even to output the result.
 Observe however, that a tour can be compactly represented by collapsing cycles and storing them together with their multiplicities.} Its analysis is highly non-trivial, combining graph-theoretic insights and involved estimates of various combinatorial quantities.
-The upper bound is not known to be tight, but the analysis appears difficult to improve, and a lower bound of $\Omega(n^n)$ is known to hold.
-Similarly, in the space requirement of the algorithm, a term of the form $n^{\Omega(n)}$ appears hard to avoid.

-While it extends the tractability of TSP to a new range of parameters, the usefulness of the Cosmadakis-Papadimitriou algorithm is limited by its superexponential\footnote{In this paper the term \emph{superexponential} always refers to a quantity of the form $n^{\Omega{(n)}}$.} dependence on $n$ in the run time.
-In some sense, the issue of exponential \emph{space} is even more worrisome (the survey of Woeginger~\cite{Woeginger2008} goes as far as calling exponential-space algorithms ``\emph{absolutely useless}'').
+The analysis of the Cosmadakis-Papadimitriou algorithm is not known to be tight, but a lower bound of the form $2^{\Omega(n \log{n})}$ is known to hold for its run time~\cite[p.\ 104]{CosmadakisPapadimitriou1984}.
+Similarly, in the space requirement of the algorithm, a term of the form $2^{\Omega(n \log{n})}$ appears hard to avoid.
+While it extends the tractability of TSP to a new range of parameters, the usefulness of the Cosmadakis-Papadimitriou algorithm is limited by its superexponential\footnote{In this paper the term \emph{superexponential} always refers to a quantity of the form $2^{\omega{(n)}}$.} dependence on $n$ in the run time, with the issue of superexponential \emph{space} perhaps even more worrisome.

 There have been further studies of the MV-TSP problem.
-Van der Veen and Zhang \cite{vanderVeenZhang1996} discuss a problem equivalent to MV-TSP, called \emph{K-group TSP}, and describe an algorithm with polylogarithmic dependence on the number $k$ of visits (similarly to Cosmadakis and Papadimitriou).
-The value $n$ however is assumed constant, and its effect on the run time is not explicitly computed (the dependence can be seen to be superexponential).
+Van der Veen and Zhang \cite{vanderVeenZhang1996} discuss a problem equivalent to MV-TSP, called \emph{K-group TSP}, and describe an algorithm with polylogarithmic dependence on the number $k$ of visits, similarly to Cosmadakis and Papadimitriou.
+The value~$n$ however is assumed constant, and its effect on the run time is not explicitly computed (the dependence can be seen to be superexponential).
 Finally, Grigoriev and van de Klundert~\cite{GrigorievvandeKlundert2006} give an ILP formulation for MV-TSP with $O(n^2)$ variables.
-Applying Kannan's improvement~\cite{Kannan1983} of Lenstra's algorithm~\cite{Lenstra1983} for solving fixed-dimensional ILPs to this formulation yields an algorithm with run time $n^{O(n^2)} \cdot \log{k}$.
+Applying Kannan's improvement~\cite{Kannan1983} of Lenstra's algorithm~\cite{Lenstra1983} for solving fixed-dimensional ILPs to this formulation yields an algorithm with run time $n^{O(n^2)} \log{k}$.
 Further ILP formulations for MV-TSP are due to Sarin et al.~\cite{SarinEtAl2011} and Aguayo et al.~\cite{AguayoEtAl2018}, both of which again require superexponential time to be solved by standard algorithms.
+For further details about the history of the MV-TSP problem we refer to the TSP textbook of Gutin and Punnen~\cite[\S\,11.10]{GutinEtAl2002}.